This post covers the best things to do in New York City today, tonight, tomorrow, or anytime, written by a local tour guide.

 Below are annual events that occur during the 12 months of the year, and if you click on the link you will be taken to our detailed posts of these events and more.

-We also wrote a post on when is the best time to visit NYC with tips for each season.
+Check out our post on when is the best time to visit NYC with tips for each season.

 We also included links to the typical weather for each month so you know what to expect and pack accordingly.

 - January (weather)

 - May (weather)

 - July (weather)